What are the Signs of Codependency?

 Difficulty Setting Boundaries

 Maintaining boundaries is a major challenge in codependent relationships.
 A codependent person may feel anxious or guilty when trying to set healthy boundaries, fearing it will disappoint or upset the other person.
 Without boundaries, they often find themselves overwhelmed and emotionally exhausted, feeling like they have no control over their own lives.
+Learning to set boundaries is one of the most important tools for overcoming codependency issues, especially in recovery settings and addiction treatment environments where these patterns are common.

 Ignoring Own Needs and Prioritizing the Other Person

 In a codependent relationship, one partner often ignores their own needs entirely, focusing solely on the other person’s well-being.
 This can lead to frustration, resentment, and even mental health issues as they continuously deny their own desires, goals, and aspirations.
+Over time, these patterns can evolve into enabling behavior, where someone unintentionally supports harmful behavior in order to avoid confrontation or preserve the relationship.

 Codependent Relationships vs. Healthy Relationships